-Are you looking for the best index funds to invest in the Philippines in 2024?
-Check out the complete list of the best-performing index funds below.
+Are you looking for the best index funds to invest in the Philippines in 2025?
+Check out the complete list of the best-performing index funds in 2025.

 Index funds are among the most brilliant investments created for investors who prefer investing in numerous assets in one fund.